-Water Supply and Drought
+A. Water Supply and Drought

-- Support legislative, administrative or other efforts that protect and/or advance Valley Water's interests in California's Modernization of the Delta Conveyance, including efforts to ensure financially-prudent project delivery. - 2.
+- 1. Support legislative, administrative, or other efforts that protect/advance Valley Water's interests in California's Modernization of the Delta Conveyance, including efforts to ensure financially prudent project delivery. - 2.
 Support legislative actions that provide for drought relief funding and policies. - 3.
 Support efforts that encourage the use of recycled water for indirect and direct potable use. - 4.
-Oppose measures that reduce the reliability or quality of Valley Water's imported water supplies. - 5.
+Support measures that increase or sustain the reliability or quality of Valley Water's imported water supplies. - 5.
 Support increasing water use efficiency throughout the state, while taking into account previous water use efficiency investments. - 6.
 Support strengthening local agencies' ability to manage and protect groundwater supplies. - 7.
 Support the role of technology in addressing water conservation efforts and encourage government funding for technological advancements. - 8.
 Support tax-exempt status for water conservation rebates. - 9.
-Support legislative efforts that provide public water agencies with first right of refusal to accept waste water. - 10.
+Support legislative efforts that provide public water agencies with first right of refusal to accept wastewater. - 10.
 Support legislation and policies that prioritize municipal and industrial water supplies during shortages. - 11.
-Support enactment of county or city ordinances that would promote compliance with SB 407 by requiring the replacement of non-water-conserving plumbing fixtures upon the transfer of real property, or other enforcement mechanisms.
+Support enactment of county or city ordinances that would promote compliance with SB 407 by requiring the replacement of non-water-conserving plumbing fixtures upon the transfer or real property, or other enforcement mechanisms.

-Water Quality
+B. Water Quality

-- Support efforts to place a moratorium on fracking, and all related legislative bills. - 2.
-Support efforts to aggressively protect the quality of our groundwater basin from contaminants. - 3.
+- 1. Support efforts to place a moratorium on fracking and all related legislative bills. - 2.
+Support efforts to aggressively protect water quality from contamination in watersheds and groundwater basins. - 3.
 Support efforts to amend the Clean Water Act consistent with our mission. - 4.
-Support efforts to address all Delta stressors, including toxics, invasive species, and in-Delta and upstream diversions. - 5.
+Support efforts to address all Delta stressors, including toxics, invasive species and in-Delta and upstream diversions. - 5.
 Oppose weakening the State Water Resource Control Board's anti-degradation policy. - 6.
-Support legislative efforts and regional initiatives that would provide research funding into understanding and addressing issues around Constituents of Emerging Concern (CECs) in the water supply.
+Support legislative efforts and regional initiatives that would provide research funding into understanding and addressing issues around Constituents of Emerging Concern (CECs) in the water supply. - 7.
+Support funding for the characterization, monitoring, and treatment of per- and polyfluoroalkyl substances (PFAS).
+Where a source of contamination can easily be identified, support the "polluter pays" principle.

-Funding for Water Infrastructure
+C. Funding for Water Infrastructure

-- 1. Support funding to ensure sustainable long-term water supplies, including recycled water projects. - 2.
-Support funding for boating inspections and other measures to prevent the spread of invasive mussels. - 3.
-Support funding for planning and environmental review of new Delta conveyance facilities. - 4.
+- 1. Support funding and partnerships to ensure sustainable long-term water supplies, including recycled water and groundwater storage projects. - 2.
+Supply funding for boating inspections and other measures to prevent the spread of invasive mussels - 3.
+Support protection funding for planning and environmental review of new Delta conveyance facilities. - 4.
 Support protection of funding for improving the integrity of Delta levee systems that impact salinity intrusion. - 5.
-Support assessing the state of the nation's dams and providing grants or infrastructure loans for dam retrofits. - 6.
+Support assessing the state of the nation's dams and providing grants or infrastructure loans for dam retrofit. - 6.
 Support legislation that allows a borrower to pay the credit subsidy on a Water Infrastructure Finance and Innovation Act (WIFIA) loan. - 7.
-Support legislation, bond measures, appropriations, or other funding mechanisms that fund or could fund Valley Water infrastructure projects.
+Support legislation, bond measures, or appropriations that fund or could fund efforts in Valley Water's interests, including infrastructure projects. - 8.
+Support the financing of recycled water facilities by amending the federal tax code to permit the issuance of tax-exempt governmental bonds by a public agency, or on behalf of a public agency-approved public-private partnership (P3), that may design, build, own, operate, and or finance the facilities.

-General Water Policy and Reliability
+D. General Water Policy and Reliability